-1. Introduction
+1 Introduction

-Marine Order 505 (Certificates of competency - national law) 2022) (MO 505) is administered by the Australian Maritime Safety Authority (AMSA) and provides for the issue of certificates of medical fitness for domestic seafarers and gives effect to Marine Safety (Domestic Commercial Vessel) National Law Act 2012, as amended.
+Marine Order 505 (Certificates of competency - national law) <year>) (MO 505) is administered by the Australian Maritime Safety Authority (AMSA) and provides for the issue of Certificates of Medical Fitness for domestic seafarers and gives effect to Marine Safety (Domestic Commercial Vessel) National Law Act 2012, as amended.

-These Standards are compiled for the use of medical practitioners who are assessing an individual's fitness to work at sea in Australian near-coastal waters (i.e. landward of the outer limits of the exclusive economic zone of Australia).
+These Standards are compiled for the use of Medical Practitioners who are assessing an individual's fitness to work at sea in Australian near-coastal waters (i.e. landward of the outer limits of the exclusive economic zone of Australia).

-The medical fitness Standards are developed in relation to the roles as identified on the seafarer's certificate(s) of competency in Annex 1.
+The medical fitness Standards are developed in relation to the roles as identified on the seafarer's Certificates of Competency in Annex 1.

 An employing company may require more stringent standards developed by its own occupational physician.
 Such standards will depend on the nature of the jobs and any specific equipment operated.
-If the employer has additional fitness requirements for particular duties or voyages (e.g. for specific employment roles or the handling of certain cargoes), the employer may advise the medical practitioner of those requirements and request a supplementary report against them; this will be in addition to the AMSA requirements.
+If the employer has additional fitness requirements for particular duties or voyages (e.g. for specific employment roles or the handling of certain cargoes), the employer may advise the Medical Practitioners of those requirements and request a supplementary report against them; this will be in addition to the AMSA requirements.

-While the final judgement on whether or not an applicant is fit to work in a particular job at sea rests with the medical practitioner, these Standards draw attention to those conditions that have the potential to present a high level of risk in some circumstances.
+While the final judgement on whether or not an applicant is fit to work in a particular job at sea rests with the Medical Practitioners, these Standards draw attention to those conditions that have the potential to present a high level of risk in some circumstances.

-1.1 Requirements to hold a Certificate of medical fitness - domestic seafarers
+1.1 Requirements to hold a domestic seafarer Certificate of Medical Fitness